 3. Shopify

-Shopify, founded in 2006, emerged from the founders' desire to create an easy-to-use ecommerce platform after their dissatisfaction with existing options while trying to open a snowboard shop on the web.
-It has since grown into a leading B2C ecommerce platform, renowned for its simplicity and user-friendliness, allowing anyone to set up an online store.
+Shopify, founded in 2006, emerged from the founders’ desire to create an easy-to-use internet commerce platform after their dissatisfaction with existing options while trying to open a snowboard shop on the web.
+The cloud-based solution has since grown into a leading B2C ecommerce platform, renowned for its simplicity and user-friendliness, allowing anyone to set up an online store.

 Shopify offers online sellers a comprehensive suite of tools to manage products, customize storefronts, process payments, and handle inventory across multiple sales channels, including web, mobile, social media platforms, and physical locations.
 The platform supports sellers with various apps and integrations, analytics for tracking performance, and robust 24/7 customer support.